aionnetwork/aion-docs/kernel/smart-contracts-demo-dapp.md

 ```
 node interact_counter.js {contractAddress}
 ```
 5. Now you can interact and test your DApp through the console!
-Use the following commands: (Remember that that blocks get sealed by default around every 10 seconds, so your transactions will not show up immediately)
+Use the following commands: (Remember that those blocks get sealed by default around every 10 seconds, so your transactions will not show up immediately)
 [block:parameters]
 {
   "data": {